Moodle 3.2: Using GradeMark in Turnitin

 - Click the blue pencil icon to open GradeMark for an online text or document submission.

 Grademark displays the contents of the student’s submission on the left and grading and feedback options in the feedback toolbar on the right.
 The grader can easily drag and drop existing QuickMark comments directly onto student work to provide targeted feedback.
-See QuickMark Manager for more information on creating QuickMarks and QuickMark Sets and using QuickMarks for grading student work.
+See QuickMark and commenting tools for more information on creating QuickMarks and QuickMark Sets and using QuickMarks for grading student work.

 - Click the QuickMarks icon to current QuickMark set.
 Click the down arrow to view other sets.
 Click the gear icon to open the QuickMark Manager.